South Coast Organizers

 Make it part of your routine

 Don’t change your whole life to fit in some chore time.
 Think about your daily life now.
 Where do you notice some extra down time?
 When is everyone energetic and ready to tackle a project?
 Use this information to set designated times and dates for each of these tasks.
-Schedule it out, set calendar alerts, do whatever it is that needs to be done to get it done.
+Schedule it out, set calendar alerts, do whatever it takes to get it done.
 For daily tasks, we usually complete these tasks in the evening after dinner and before bedtime.
 For weekly tasks, I like to sit down on Sundays and plan out any other chores throughout the week based on my schedule.

 Set a timer